nitish7562/Amazon-Clone/README.md

-This ia a Amazon-Clone created with React.js
+This ia an Amazon-Clone created with React.js